 The presence of asbestos in building materials or PCBs in older caulk, paint, mastic and other adhesives can pose troublesome and expensive issues for site redevelopment.
 Our experience can make running this regulatory gauntlet more predictable and productive.

 The past use of commercial and industrial property has often resulted in the contamination of soil and groundwater with oil and chemicals.
 Due diligence testing may reveal this contamination and cause serious concern, but usually these release conditions can be creatively managed to permit redevelopment to move forward.
-Developing sound solutions for soil and groundwater contaminations is a big part of what OTO is all about.
-We recognize that our cleanup plans need to be integrated with other critical redevelopment elements like storm water management, traffic flow and parking plans, and we work well with the professionals doing that work.
+Developing sound solutions for soil and groundwater contamination is a big part of OTO’s expertise.
+We recognize that our cleanup plans need to be integrated with other critical redevelopment elements like storm water management, traffic flow and parking plans, and we work well with the other professionals doing that work.